yuxin-miao/VE406_Applied_Linear_Regression_R/R code/NOTES.md

 https://online.stat.psu.edu/stat504/node/180/

+specify the appropriate error distribution for the response and the implied link function, and an argument to specify the structure of the working correlation matrix (within-cluster correlation).

+the independence is assumed between clusters

 ## Non-parametric

+Only need: linear predictor

-The fitted values under a lineat smoother is simply gievn by
+The fitted values under a linear smoother is simply gievn by
 $$
 \hat{y_i}=\hat{m}(x_i) \Rightarrow \mathbf{\hat{y}=Sy}
 $$
 where matrix $\mathbf{S}$ is known as smoothing matrix

+- a smoother curve does not mean better, especially for prediction, because less variance involved
+- break the ordered data into segments, for each segment, fit the data with simple or kernel

 ### Simple Smoothing